 Description Returns the interest rate for a fully invested security.
-Note that dates should be entered by using the DATE function, or as results of other formulas or functions.
+NOTE.
+Dates should be entered by using the DATE function, or as results of other formulas or functions.
 For example, use DATE(2008,5,23) for the 23rd day of May, 2008.
 Problems can occur if dates are entered as text.
 Settlement is the security's settlement date.
 The security settlement date is the date after the issue date when the security is traded to the buyer.
 Maturity is the security's maturity date.
 The maturity date is the date when the security expires.
 Investment is the amount invested in the security.
 Redemption is the amount to be received at maturity.
 Basis is the type of day count basis to use.
 Remark The settlement date is the date a buyer purchases a coupon, such as a bond.
 The maturity date is the date when a coupon expires.
 For example, suppose a 30-year bond is issued on January 1, 2008, and is purchased by a buyer six months later.
 The issue date would be January 1, 2008, the settlement date would be July 1, 2008, and the maturity date would be January 1, 2038, which is 30 years after the January 1, 2008, issue date.
 Settlement, maturity , and basis are truncated to integers.
-If settlement or maturity is not a valid date, INTRATE returns the #VALUE! error value.
-If investment = 0 or if redemption = 0, INTRATE returns the #NUM! error value.
-If basis < 0 or if basis > 4, INTRATE returns the #NUM! error value.
-Example Data AssumptionsSettlement date=February 15, 2008 (A2); Maturity date=May 15, 2008 (A3); Investment=1,000,000 (A4); Redemption value=1,014,420 (A5); Actual/360 basis (see above)=2 (A6).
+If settlement or maturity is not a valid date, INT RATE returns the #VALUE! error value.
+If investment = 0 or if redemption = 0, INT RATE returns the #NUM! error value.
+If basis < 0 or if basis > 4, INT RATE returns the #NUM! error value.
+If settlement = maturity , INT RATE returns the #NUM! error value.
+Example Data AssumptionsSettlement date=February 15, 2008 (A2); Maturity date=May